 //SYSUT2 DD DSN=SYS2.TEXT.DATA.FROM.PC,DISP=(NEW,CATLG),

 RDRPREP reads the file containing these statements, converts the ASCII statements, the JCL, to EBCDIC, and inserts the contents of the EBCDIC file, without translation, into the output file.
-RDRPREP is in the Hercules-390 files area: http://groups.yahoo.com/group/hercules-390/files/rdrprep-0000.zip
+RDRPREP (formerly in the no long available files area of the Hercules-390 Yahoo group) is now available from my site at: ../downloads/archives/rdrprep-0002.zip

 File is in XMIT format (created using the TRANSMIT command under TSO/E) and the content of the file(s) in the XMIT file is ASCII text.
 Use XMIT Manager (http://www.cbttape.org/njw/index.html) to extract the file(s) you wish to upload onto your computer, then use the first method described above.